HSLdevcom/jore4-map-matching/README.md

 | -------------------- | ------------|
 | `link_search_radius` | Limit search radius (in meters) while finding closest infrastructure link for each given coordinate.
 Defaults to `150` meters if not present. |

-## Response format
+## Common response format

-An example JSON response for successful processing of routing request has the following structure:
+An example JSON response for successful processing of routing/map-matching request has the following structure:

 ```json
 {